 - High school diploma or GED

-- Bachelor’s in management or equivalent area of study (highly desired, but not required)
+- Bachelor’s degree in management or equivalent area of study (highly desired, but not required)

-- 2-3 years of experience in a retail setting
+- Two to three years of experience in a retail setting

 - Friendly and upbeat personality